judithlau/Duty-Cycle-Corrector/README.md

 testing path:
 /V1_DCC_COARSE_5JAN/DCC_COARSE_TT_TB/adexl → COARSE_TEST → RUN

+The layout used is a collaborated work, therefore not attached for testing, please use the schematic testing.

 The schematic is able to produce the rough duty cycle wanted.
 However, in postlayout, the results varied a lot.
 Initially, it is guessed to be the problem of ignoring parasitic components at the stage of schematic simulation.